csi410-fall-2016/Administation/README.md

     *Advice*:
       You are better off not handing in an assignment handing in one in which you cheated.

-   Students who cheat in two or more homeworks will receive an E grade for the course.
+   Students who cheat in two or more homeworks will receive an *E* grade for the course.
    The names of such students will also be forwarded to the Dean’s office for disciplinary action.

-3. Willfully destroying another student's work or any shared class resources (i.e. maliciously hacking the database servers) will result in an 'E' grade.
+3. Willfully destroying another student's work or any shared class resources (i.e. maliciously hacking the database servers) will result in an *E* grade.

 Please refer to the University's [Standards of Academic Integrity](http://www.albany.edu/studentconduct/standards_of_academic_integrity.php) page for more details.

 ##Policy on I grades:
 'I' grades will only be given for genuine extenuating circumstances that